ajitsen/kalari/Maipayat/Readme.md

 popular_len_anag = sorted(anagram_by_len.items(), key=lambda kv: -kv[1])

 popular_len_anag = sorted(anagram_by_len.items(), key=lambda kv: (-kv[1], kv[0])) # sort by reverse value, then key

+## NumPy
+Data types have to be declared unlike python, the variables now can sit next to one another like a c array. this will make the processing highly performant.
+Eg: numpy.float64 numpy.int32 etc